Preimplantational genetic diagnosis PGD

 What is the DGP?

-PGD or Preimplantation Genetic Diagnosis (currently called PGT) is a laboratory technique that allows the analysis of genetic and chromosomal alterations in the DNA of embryos before their transfer to the mother.
+PGD or Preimplantation Genetic Diagnosis (currently called PGT) is a laboratory technique that allows the analysis of genetic alterations (monogenic and chromosomal mutations) in the DNA of embryos before their transfer to the mother.

 What types of PGD are there?

 We must differentiate between two types of PGD.
-The detection of monogenic diseases (PGD) and the detection of aneuploidies (PGS).
+The detection of monogenic diseases (PGD or PGT-M) and the detection of chromosomal aneuploidies (PGS or PGT-A).

 The latest technology at your fingertips